grig23/primetime.en/help/AccountIQ/howto-select-segment-timeframe.md

 1. Select either **Week** or **Month** from **Aggregate By** option to set granularity for your evaluation.

     ![](assets/granularity-timeframe-weekwise.png)

+    *Figure: Date picker to select Granularity and time frame*

 1. Once you have selected granularity, you can use forward or backward arrows to move forward or backward in time.